-JACKSON CO., Kan (WIBW) -- A Nebraska woman will spend three years in jail for a wreck that killed three members of a Sabetha family.
+JACKSON CO., Kan (WIBW) -- A Nebraska woman will spend three years in jail for a wreck that killed four members of a Sabetha family.

 Maria Perez-Marques, 49, was sentenced Friday in Jackson Co.
 District Court.
 In April, she pleaded no contest to three misdemeanor counts of vehicular homicide and a felony count of aggravated battery, Jackson Co.
 Attorney Shawna Miller said.